 Learn more about cost segregation.

-Energy efficiency deductions provide an excellent opportunity for companies to reduce their tax liability.
-Taxpayers can generally take advantage of a 30 percent federal income tax credit for certain energy property—predominantly wind and solar equipment—placed in service through 2019, with a gradual phaseout of the credit through 2022 for select energy property.
+Energy efficiency deductions and credits provide an excellent opportunity for companies to reduce their tax liability.
+Taxpayers can generally take advantage of a 26 percent federal income tax credit for certain energy property (30 percent from 2016-2019)—predominantly wind and solar equipment—placed in service through 2022, with a gradual phaseout of the credit through 2025 for select energy property.
 The chart below lays out the credit values that can be applied to each type of energy property in coming years.

-The Section 179D deduction for energy-efficient commercial buildings was extended through December 31, 2016, which means it’s not too late to claim these deductions.
-They’re valued as highly as $1.80 per square foot for property placed in service between January 1, 2006, and December 31, 2016.
+The Section 179D deduction for energy-efficient commercial buildings was made permanent, which means it’s not too late to claim these deductions.
+They’re valued as highly as $1.80 per square foot for property placed in service after January 1, 2006.
 In the case where the building is owned by a government entity, that government entity may elect to allocate the deduction to the designer or contractor of the project.

 Even though fixed assets make up a significant portion of many companies’ balance sheets, managing them can still prove difficult.
 Capitalizing your fixed assets improperly could put your company at risk of noncompliance—and it could mean you’re missing out on significant potential tax benefits.